How Voice Cloning Allows for Multiple Language Conversion using AI

 The situation gets even more complicated if your content features a famous person.
 Re-dubbing an English-speaking star into Japanese or Russian will never look as authentic on-screen as the original.

 AI voice generation can solve this problem.
 Imagine Beyoncé suddenly speaking Mandarin - this is the original voice of the singer, only now she speaks fluent Mandarin.
 That is how Respeecher’s technology operates.
 This iconic star will seem to have the ability to speak in any language in the world.
+One of the voice cloning FAQs is how Respeecher can make this happen.
+Well, all we need is at least a one-hour good-quality recording of the target voice and then our team will do their magic.

 But what about lip-syncing, you ask.
 Even if we assume that a voice is identical to the original, the video does not match the lip movement with the words that are spoken on the screen.